defenestrate-tarrenmill/defenestrate-tarrenmill.github.io/_posts/2017-11-26-antorus-rules.md

 		<!--src= https://wobc.wordpress.com/tag/world-of-warcraft/-->
 		<img class="img img-responsive" src="{{base}}/img/actual_progress.jpg" style="max-width: 60% !important"/>
 		<br/>
-		<p>For the first few weeks following the launch of 7.3.5, there will be an extra raid night available on a Tuesday.
+		<p>For the first few weeks following the launch of the new raid, there will be an extra raid night available on a Tuesday.
 This is available on the calendars right now and is entirely optional!</p>
 		<p>These raids are for anyone who can make it and will allow us to squeeze every last drop of delicious progress out of the first week!
 In future tuesday's may become a normal clear for gear runs whilst focusing Monday &amp; Thursday for Heroic / Mythic progress. </p>
 	</div>
 	<hr>